bebo13133/SoftAcademy/readme.md

     ```
 ## Project Structure

 The project follows a structured organization to enhance maintainability and ease of navigation.
-Here's a brief overview of the main directories and their purposes:
+Here's a brief overview ofromf the main directories and their purposes:

 - **/soft-academy**: Contains the frontend application built with React.